snowdj/anotherWebsite/_posts/2014-07-04-poole-dir-done.md

 "By setting up the code this way, I can enabled commenting on a page-by-page basis.
 All I have to do is set "comments: True" in the YAML header of the post.""

 then created a file _includes/comments.html which includes the code given to me by Disqus:

+## baseurl

+baseurl is necessary for the jekyll-bootstrap's index.html.

+## layout and include and css

+defualt page post html should be in layout and include. all css in the asset/ theme respectly.

+## layout and nav bar

+It can be changed or add a seach bar like in bootstrap3.

+The basic logic is page render start from layout, and then go to include, and go to the asset/theme/ to find css.
+That is all.
+If want to change theme, the only thing needed to do now is to change files in layouts.

+Here is the how to set a seach bar.
+It did not work in my case. http://getbootstrap.com/components/#navbar-forms

+It takes too much time to figure out.

 That's all.